 An Explosion In Visitors Is Threatening The Very Things National Parks Try To Protect

-The miles-long climb for a family photo in real life beneath the 52-foot-tall behemoth is worth it for Judy Lee and her daughter Lindsey Cho.
+The miles-long climb for a family photo beneath the 52-foot-tall behemoth at Arches National Park is worth it for Judy Lee and daughter Lindsey Cho.
 They're on a road trip through the Southwest from their home in Orange County, Calif.

-The Park Service no doubt appreciates their patience, as it grapples with how to manage an explosion in visitation at parks from Utah to Maine since the pandemic.
-In Arches, there is record visitation this summer even without the dependable crowds of Europeans who'd normally be here despite the blistering heat, were it not for the pandemic.
-The last nine months have been Arches' busiest since becoming a national park in 1969.
+The National Park Service no doubt appreciates this patience as it grapples with how to manage an explosion in visitation at parks from Utah to Maine since the pandemic.
+Arches has seen record visitation this summer, even without the dependable crowds of Europeans who would be here despite the blistering heat were it not for the pandemic.
+The last nine months have been the busiest at Arches since it became a national park about a half-century ago.

 There's renewed pressure on other popular parks such as Arches to take similar steps.

-In Yellowstone, which reported its busiest May ever, photos on social media show mile-long lines of idling cars and RVs at entrance gates.
-In perennially busy parks like Yosemite and Zion, visitors and staff alike complain of an increase in litter, toilet paper and human feces on trails.
+In Yellowstone, which reported its busiest May ever, photos on social media show milelong lines of idling cars and RVs at entrance gates.
+In perennially busy parks such as Yosemite and Zion, visitors and staff alike complain of an increase in litter, toilet paper and human feces on trails.

-Parks like Arches and nearby Canyonlands are also seeing an uptick in first time visitors, some of whom don't seem to understand the parks' environmental protection mission or that wildlife are indeed wild, while others arrive ill prepared for the harshness of nature.
+Parks such as Arches and nearby Canyonlands are also seeing an uptick in first-time visitors, some of whom don't seem to understand the parks' environmental protection mission or that wildlife is indeed wild, while others arrive ill-prepared for the harshness of nature.

-Most mornings by 8 a.m., Arches is forced to close its lone entrance gate because parking lots are already filled and most trails are at capacity.
+Most days by 8 a.m., Arches is forced to close its lone entrance gate because parking lots are already full and most trails are at capacity.
 Some days the gate can stay closed for up to five hours.

 Do you have a reservation?